 Of course, maybe you're looking for an iPhone 7 because you don't like how big and bulky iPhones are these days, or you really love TouchID and don't want to lose it, the goods news is the iPhone 8 can help with all of that.

-The iPhone 8 has everything the iPhone 7 does.
-It's water-resistant, has TouchID, is the same form factor and size, and Apple still sells it, meaning it readily available straight from the source.
+The iPhone SE has everything the iPhone 7 does.
+It's water-resistant, has TouchID, is the same form factor and size, and Apple sells it, meaning it readily available straight from the source.

 There's no denying that opting for an iPhone that has Apple's old design has a few drawbacks when you compare it to the iPhone 11.
-You're not getting an OLED display, the TrueDepth selfie camera, or the near bezel-less design, but in honor of saving $350, the iPhone 8 still has a lot to offer.
+You're not getting an OLED display, the TrueDepth selfie camera, or the near bezel-less design, but in honor of saving $300, the iPhone SE still has a lot to offer.

 iPhone XR has the new form factor for the lowest price